Top 110+ DevOps Interview Questions and Answers for 2025

 Before talking about the growing popularity of DevOps, discuss the current industry scenario.
 Begin with some examples of how big players such as Netflix and Facebook are investing in DevOps to automate and accelerate application deployment and how this has helped them grow their business.
 Using Facebook as an example, you would point to Facebook’s continuous deployment and code ownership models and how these have helped it scale up but ensure the quality of experience at the same time.
 Hundreds of lines of code are implemented without affecting quality, stability, and security.

 Your next use case should be Netflix.
-This streaming and on-demand video company follow similar practices with fully automated processes and systems.
-Mention the user base of these two organizations: Facebook has 2 billion users while Netflix streams online content to more than 100 million users worldwide.
+This streaming and on-demand video company follows similar practices with fully automated processes and systems.
+Mention the user bases of these two organizations: Facebook has 2 billion users, while Netflix streams online content to more than 100 million users worldwide.

-These are great examples of how DevOps can help organizations to ensure higher success rates for releases, reduce the lead time between bug fixes, streamline and continuous delivery through automation, and an overall reduction in manpower costs.
+These are great examples of how DevOps can help organizations ensure higher success rates for releases, reduce the lead time between bug fixes, streamline and continuous delivery through automation, and reduce manpower costs overall.

 15. What are the fundamental differences between DevOps & Agile?